fockee/fockee.github.io/index.md

 ## Research Interests:
-He is interested in **Machine Learning**, especially the following topics.
-Recently, he is interested in the Edge of Stability (EoS) phenomenon in deep learning.
+He is interested in Machine Learning (ML), especially the following topics.
+Recently, he is interested in the Edge of Stability (EoS) phenomenon in deep learning (DL).

 - Statistical learning theory
-    - Kernel method
+    - Kernel methods
 - Generative models
     - Diffusion models
 - Optimization
     - Stochastic optimization
-- Optimal Transport
+- Optimal transport
     - Computation
-    - Application in machine learning
+    - Applications in ML
+- Large-scale ML
+    - Coresets

-He is pursuing the following.
+He is pursuing the following:

-* **Theory foundation** of deep learning;
+* **Theory foundations** of DL;

-* **Efficient** algorithms in machine learning;

-*  **Robust** algorithms in machine learning.
+* **Efficient** and **Robust** algorithms in ML.

 ## Publications
  \* denotes equal contribution.